amidos2006/gym-pcgrl/README.md

     break
 ```

+Beside the OpenAI GYM traditional functions.
+Our interface supports additional functionalities such as:
+- `adjust_param(**kwargs)`: This function that helps adjust the problem and/or representation parameters such as modifying `width` and `height` of the generated map.
+- `get_action_meaning()`: This function returns a string that explains the values of the different actions
+- `get_observation_meaning()`: This function returns a string that explains the values of the observation

 ## Supported Problems
-Problems are the current games that we want to apply PCG-RL towards them.
+Problems are the current games that we want to apply PCGRL towards them.
 The following table lists all the supported problems in the interface:

 | Name     | Goal                                                                                                                                                                        | Tile Values                                                                                                                                                |
 |----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|